kafoso/questful/README.md

 - `/i`<br>
 Makes searching for string values (exclusively) case insensitive.

-Modifiers are appended **after** the last square bracket, e.g. `["foo", "BAR"]/i`, and makes applies to all elements in the array.
+Modifiers are appended **after** the last square bracket, e.g. `["foo", "BAR"]/i`, and applies to all elements in the array.
 E.g. all strings becoming case insensitive.

 ##### Samples